sp94/Peacock.jl/paper/paper.md

 Theory and Simulation of Materials at Imperial College London funded by EPSRC Grant No. EP/L015579/1.
 ​
-V.G. acknowledges the Consejo Superior de Investigaciones Cientficas (INTRAMURALES 201750I039).
+V.G. acknowledges the Spanish Ministerio de Economia y Competitividad for financial support through the grant NANOTOPO (FIS2017-91413-EXP) and also the Ministerio de Ciencia, Innovació n y Universidades through the grant MELODIA (PGC2018-095777-B-C21).

 # References